$49 – $229

 Preliminary animal studies have shown that CBD protects blood vessels from damage due to inflammation or elevated glucose levels that can lead to hardening of the arteries and high blood pressure .

-CBD does this by regulating the activity of cyclooxygenase (COX), a key enzyme in the inflammatory cascade and the same enzyme anti-inflammatory drugs like Aspirin target as well .
-COX also promotes production of prostanoid compounds that signal blood vessels to dilate (widen).
+CBD does this by regulating the activity of cyclooxygenase (COX), a key enzyme in the inflammatory cascade, and the same enzyme anti-inflammatory drugs like Aspirin target as well .
+COX also promotes the production of prostanoid compounds that signal blood vessels to dilate (widen).